thecqzz/VTOL_Dynamics-transition_MPC_tilt/README.md

 ### Installation

-1. In a command prompt, create a project workspace:
+1. In a command prompt, create a project workspace (optional):

     ```bash
     mkdir project_workspace